 Yolonda is a member of the prestigious Labyrinth Theater Company in New York after making her stage debut in the play "Unconditional" at The Public Theater.

-Next up for release is the Carol Morley thriller "Out Of Blue".
-Yolonda can also be seen recurring as "Ms. Green," in the hit Baz Luhrmann NETFLIX series, "The Get Down" and as "Claudia" on "How To Get Away With Murder", and weekly as series regular "Jada" in the critically- acclaimed SHOWTIME series "The Chi", created by Emmy winning Lena Waithe.
+Next up for release is the Carol Morley thriller "Out Of Blue.”
+Yolonda was also in a recurring role as "Ms. Green," in the hit Baz Luhrmann NETFLIX series, "The Get Down" and as "Claudia" on "How To Get Away With Murder.”
+She is a series regular playing "Jada" in the critically-acclaimed SHOWTIME series "The Chi,” created by Emmy winner Lena Waithe.